moll/js-must/doc/API.md

 <a name="Must.prototype.eql" />
 ### Must.prototype.eql(expected)
 Assert object equality by content and if possible, recursively.
+Also handles circular and self-referential objects.

 For most parts it asserts strict equality (`===`), but:
 - `Boolean` objects are compared to boolean literals.